 FactorWaterfallAgile

-Change toleranceLow — expensive mid-projectHigh — core design principle
+Change toleranceLow — expensive mid-projectHigh — built into the process

-Best forConstruction, aerospace, regulated industries, fixed-scope contractsSoftware products, digital services, evolving requirements
+Best forConstruction, aerospace, regulated sectors, fixed-price contractsSoftware products, digital services, evolving requirements

-Speed to first valueSlow — only at project endFast — first sprint delivers value
+Speed to first valueSlow — only delivered at the endFast — first sprint delivers something usable

 08 — How to Apply It Well